Lam0403/Send-OTP-code-in-phpMailer/README.md

 # *PHP Mailer*

-## A simple sign up page with the OTP code, after verify only available to sign in .
+## A simple sign up page with the OTP code send throght email, after verify only available to sign in .